Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Introduction

-There is a clear need for such an effort, as improved event generators have the potential to benefit a wide range of applications.
-Event generators are used to simulate signal events, from which measurements of signal-related experimental parameters are inferred.
-They also predict event signatures that can be used to develop data analysis methods and even design entirely new experiments.
-Additionally, they also predict particle interactions within the detector material.
-When searching for rare events or processes, such as Higgs production at the Large Hadron Collider (LHC), background contamination of the data typically occurs, and event generators help to find experimental designs and analysis methods that allow one to reduce this contamination~\cite{Barone:2025jey}.
+Event generators are crucial for many purposes, including the design of new experiments, the development of data analysis methods, or the prediction of particle interactions with detector material.
+In addition, when searching for rare events or processes, such as Higgs production at the Large Hadron collider, data are typically contaminated by background, and event generators help to find experimental designs and analysis methods that allow one to reduce this contamination.
 For this purpose, they need to predict the frequency and distribution of signal and background events with a high degree of accuracy, since the efficiency and purity of an event selection can often only be calculated on the basis of a full end-to-end simulation of the entire experiment.
-The need for accurate event generators becomes more important as better experimental data become available.
-This is particularly true when applying machine learning methods, which tend to outperform classical analysis methods, \eg in terms of classification performance, at the cost of being more sensitive to mismatches between simulated and experimental data.
+The need for accurate event generators becomes more important as better experimental data become available, and is particularly important also for applying machine learning methods, which tend to outperform classical analysis, e.g. in classification performance, at the cost of being more sensitive to mismatches between simulated and experimental data.